Computational Capabilities and Compiler Development for Neutral Atom Quantum Processors: Connecting Tool Developers and Hardware Experts: Summary and Outlook

 We posit that this comprehensive overview can effectively contribute to the development of top-tier compilers and design automation tools, enabling the neutral atom platform to catch up with comparable solutions available for other hardware platforms.
 In particular, the next steps entail the development of new compilation software, based on the information gained within this work regarding possible hardware capabilities and useful figures of merit.

-Furthermore, neutral atoms have been shown to be promising candidates for fault-tolerant quantum computing~\cite{xuConstantOverheadFaultTolerantQuantum2023} due to their extended range of capabilities.
+Furthermore, neutral atoms have been shown to be promising candidates for fault-tolerant quantum computing~\cite{xuConstantOverheadFaultTolerantQuantum2023,bluvsteinLogicalQuantumProcessor2023} due to their extended range of capabilities.
 This includes high gate fidelities, combined with e.g. the ability to perform native multi-qubit gates, mid-circuit measurements, and qubit shuttling.
-In particular, the qubit shuttling allows beyond \mbox{nearest-neighbor} connectivity without breaking fault tolerance due to error propagation such as SWAP gates.
+In particular, the qubit shuttling allows beyond \mbox{nearest-neighbor} connectivity without breaking fault tolerance due to error propagation such as SWAP gates, and the simultaneous control of large qubit patches using parallel AOD movements.
 The fundamental basics discussed in this work also pave the way toward fault-tolerant compilation, which will add another layer of complexity to the compilation chain, and finding suitable automation techniques is still an open question.